Pygmy peoples: Southeast Asia

 Negritos in Southeast Asia (including the Batak and Aeta of the Philippines, the Andamanese of the Andaman Islands, and the Semang of the Malay Peninsula) are sometimes called pygmies (especially in older literature).
 Negritos share some common physical features with African pygmy populations, including short stature and dark skin.
 The name "Negrito", from the Spanish adjective meaning "small black person", was given by early explorers.
 The explorers who named the Negritos assumed the Andamanese they encountered were from Africa.
-This belief was, however, discarded by anthropologists who noted that apart from dark skin, peppercorn hair, and steatopygia, the Andamanese had little in common with any African population, including the African pygmies.
 Their superficial resemblance to some Africans and Melanesians is thought to be from living in a similar environment, or simply retentions of the initial human form.

 Their origin and the route of their migration to Asia is a matter of great speculation.
 They are genetically distant from Africans and have been shown to have separated early from Asians, suggesting that they are either surviving descendants of settlers from the early out-of-Africa migration of the Great Coastal Migration of the Proto-Australoids, or that they are descendants of one of the founder populations of modern humans.

 Frank Kingdon-Ward in the early 20th century reported a tribe of pygmy Tibeto-Burman speakers known as the Taron inhabiting the remote region of Mt.
 Hkakabo Razi in Southeast Asia on the border of China (Yunnan and Tibet), Burma, and India.
 A Burmese survey done in the 1960s reported a mean height of an adult male Taron at 1.43 m and that of females at 1.40 m.
 These are the only known "pygmies" of clearly East Asian descent.

 The cause of their diminutive size is unknown, but diet and endogamous marriage practices have been cited.
 The population of Taron pygmies has been steadily shrinking and is now down to only a few individuals.
 In 2013, a link between the Taron and the Derung people in Yunnan, China, was uncovered by Richard D. Fisher, which may indicate the presence of pygmy populations among the Derung tribe.